EChealthequity/census_data/readme.md

 # **About**

-This repository holds on applicable scripts that cleans, wrangles, analyses, and exports census data for Erie County, NY.
+This repository contains applicable scripts that cleans, wrangles, analyses, and exports census data for Erie County, NY.
+All data in this repository is publicly available and found through the [United States Census Bureau Data Website.](https://data.census.gov/cedsci/)

 # **Directory**